Restaurants, grocers, and all local businesses, listen up!

-Our delivery time picker has rich setting details that make it easier for you to prepare and deliver orders on time.
-This makes for a better shopping experience for your customers, which means more loyal shoppers for your business!
+Our new tool makes it easier than ever for you to prepare and deliver orders on time.
+It also simplifies purchasing for your customers, which we hope will mean more orders for your store.

-In this post:
+In this post, you’ll find:

-- How to Use Delivery Time Picker
+- How You Can Benefit from Delivery Time Picker

 - More Tools for Local Businesses

-How to Use Delivery Time Picker
+How to Set Up and Use Delivery Time Picker

 Ask for delivery date and time at checkout